PressCrew/infinity/dashboard/docs/docs/scheme.md

 ## The Scheme

-Infinity uses something that we would like to call "The Scheme".
+Infinity uses something that we call "The Scheme".
-While this sounds like the Title of a Jerry Bruckheimer movie, it's actually a quite accurate description of what Pie allows you to do.
+While this sounds like the Title of a Jerry Bruckheimer movie, it's actually quite an accurate description of what Infinity allows you to do.

 > *Scheme* - An orderly combination of related parts.
 > a systematic plan for a course of action